Installing Veeam Backup for AWS from AMI

-- [Applies if you have created IAM roles required for the product installation manually as described in section Required IAM Permissions] In the IAM role section, select an IAM role (Impersonation IAM role) that must be attached to the backup appliance.
-This role will allow Veeam Backup for AWS to assume IAM roles used to perform backup and restore operations.
-For more information on using IAM roles in Veeam Backup for AWS, see Managing IAM Roles.
+- [Applies if you have created IAM roles required for the product installation beforehand] In the IAM instance profile field, specify the Impersonation IAM role that will be attached to the backup appliance.
+This role will allow Veeam Backup for AWS to assume IAM roles to perform backup and restore operations.

 - Configure additional settings for the backup appliance to meet your organization requirements.
 To learn how to configure Amazon Linux instances, see AWS Documentation.

-- At the Review step of the wizard, review the configured settings and click Launch.
+- In the Summary section, review the configured settings and click Launch instance.

-Right after installation, you must perform the initial configuration of Veeam Backup for AWS.
+Right after installation, you must perform a number of additional actions for the backup appliance configuration.
 For more information, see After You Install.